cgilmore18/cgilmore18.github.io/_posts/2025-05-30-the-power-of-rhythm-in-writing.md

-# The power of rhythm
+# The power of rhythm in writing

 ---